sugarlabs/musicblocks/REVIEW_GUIDELINES.md

 - Keep commits atomic and well-described.
 - Reference related issues/discussions in PR description.
 - Respond to reviewer comments promptly.
-- Add new tests to existing test files where possible.
+- Add new tests to existing test files where relevant.

 ### Don'ts ❌
 - Don't include unrelated file changes in a PR.